-Fortunately, keen players were able to see in all but the darkest of areas without the light-amp goggles on DOOM's default rendering.
-(The engine rendered everything below a certain light level as pure black.)
+Fortunately, keen players were able to see in all but the darkest of areas without the light-amp goggles on DOOM's default rendering (the engine rendered everything below a certain light level as pure black).
 However, playing the games on Zandronum's OpenGL option causes these areas to become near pitch black.
 There's still the savior of the automap.

 Doom 64 likes to throw in dark levels as well, the Dark Citadel being the most egregious example.

 You Have Failed Me: Surprisingly averted for once.
-While it seems that Betruger suffers this fate by the end of Doom 3, the Expansion PackResurrection of Evil revealed that not only did the demons gave him a safe sanctuary in Hell so that he wouldn't suffer from human retaliations, despite his plans failing, but they also gave him a new, stronger and aerial-able demonic body and supernatural powers as well a commanding rank in the demonic hierarchy.
+While it seems that Betruger suffers this fate by the end of Doom 3, the Expansion PackResurrection of Evil revealed that not only did the demons give him a safe sanctuary in Hell so that he wouldn't suffer from human retaliations, despite his plans failing, but they also gave him a new, stronger and flight-capable demonic body and supernatural powers as well a commanding rank in the demonic hierarchy.

 You Keep Using That Word: Doom started the FPS trend of misusing the word "chaingun" to refer to rotary guns; a chaingun is actually a single-barrel weapon which operates its bolt with an electrically-driven chain.